adventcoder/adventofcode-2023/README.md

 Day 9:
 Extrapolating backwards wasn't much different than forwards.
 I was messing around with writing a little library for Newton Series recently so was ready for something more difficult.

+Day 10:
+Interesting problem today.
+I didn't want to deal with making flood fill work so eventually ended up solving it with horizontal scan lines keeping track of inside/outside which was easier than I thought it would be.
+Verticals are '|', 'F-*J', 'L-*7'.
+Rewrote later to use shoelace formula after looking at other solutions.

+Day 11:
+Easy problem today.
+Can be optimised by totalling each axis independently.